Irvingouj/Sudoku/README.md

-#sudoku
+#sudoku solver
-this program does the following things:
+This small program can solve a sudoku game it does the following
-1.generate a sudoku game<br/>
+  - solve the sudoku
-2.solve the sudoku game<br/>
+  - validate the sudoku
+  - generate random sudoku that can be solved